-Given the breadth and complexity of the Council’s work, the Council will establish a Steering Committee to guide the overall process and ensure progress of the work across Subcommittees.
-The Steering Committee will:
+Given the breadth and complexity of the Council’s work, the Council established a Steering Committee to guide the overall process.
+The Steering Committee acts in service to the Council, organizing the work, but not controlling it.
+The Steering Committee can make the following decisions on its own:

-Develop Council meeting agendas, in collaboration with the Council
+Develop and approve full Council meeting agendas

+Approve membership in Subcommittees

+Develop common frameworks for Subcommittee work such as a work plan templates, recommendations templates, and other useful tools

 Serve as a clearinghouse for requests for technical help/contractor support

-Assist the Council to develop a slate of membership for the Subcommittees

-Develop common frameworks for Subcommittee work such as a work plan templates, recommendations template, and other useful tools
+In addition, the Steering Committee has the following responsibilities, which will result in recommended approaches that require Council approval:

+Develop a work plan for the Council, including processes and timelines to guide the Council’s production of the Climate Action Plan and other related work products

+Develop the process for recruiting Subcommittee members

-Track progress to ensure the process is within its timeline and delivering the expected outputs.
+Track and report to the Council on overall progress in fulfilling its work plan to ensure efforts remain on time and will deliver the expected outputs.

-The Council will create a Steering Committee comprised of the following individuals:
+The Steering Committee is comprised of the following individuals:

 2 individuals from among the Council’s Executive Branch members

-The Council Chair - Secretary of the Agency of Administration)
+The Council Chair - Secretary of the Agency of Administration

 Secretary of the Agency of Natural Resources